ssmaceachern-dev/mythicalmonsters/chapter4_engagements.md

 Once all Pressure has been applied, all Pressure generated in the Round is reset to zero.

 ## Recovery
 Once the World Turns, all active participants in the Engagement gain Recovery.
-A character regains vigor equal to their Recovery rating minus their current Fatigue.
+A character regains vigor equal to their Recovery rating.

-Characters suffering from Conditions can make Endurance Tests and Resolve Tests to recover from Physical and Mental Conditions respectively.
+Characters suffering from Impairments can make Endurance Tests and Resolve Tests to recover from Physical and Mental Conditions respectively.
 The amount of successes earned from a Test reduces the inflicted Condition’s rank by the achieved amount.

 Only one Physical Condition and one Mental Condition can be recovered in this fashion.
 For example, if a character gained the Staggered Condition and the Stunned Condition during a Round, they must choose which Condition they are going to apply their Endurance Test towards during Recovery.
 However, if a character is both Stunned and Distracted, then they can make both an Endurance Test and a Resolve Test during Recovery.